agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 The previous chapter showed how the optimal POMDP agent solves Bandit problems.
 Here we apply Reinforcement Learning to Bandits.

 ### Softmax Greedy Agent
 We start with a "greedy" agent with softmax noise, which is similar to the well-known "Epsilon Greedy" agent for Bandits.
-The Softmax Greedy agent updates beliefs about the hidden state in the same way as the POMDP agent.
+The Softmax Greedy agent updates beliefs about the hidden state (the expected rewards for the arms) using Bayesian updates (as with the optimal POMDP agent).
 Yet instead of making sequential plans that balance exploration (e.g. making informative observations) with exploitation (gaining high reward), the Greedy agent takes the action with highest *immediate* expected return[^greedy].

-Here we implement the Greedy agent on Bernoulli Bandits.
+Here we implement the Greedy agent on Bernoulli Bandits, where each arm is a Bernoulli distribution with a fixed coin-weight.
 We measure the agent's performance by computing the *cumulative regret* over time.
 The regret for an action is the difference in expected returns between the action and the objective best action[^regret].

-[^greedy]:In a later chapter, we implement a more general Greedy/Myopic agent by extending the POMDP agent.
-Here we implement the Greedy agent from scratch and apply it to Bernoulli Bandits.
+[^greedy]: The standard Epsilon/Softmax Greedy agent maintains point estimates for the expected rewards of the arms.
+In WebPPL it's natural to use distributions instead.
+In a later chapter, we implement a more general Greedy/Myopic agent by extending the POMDP agent.
+[TODO link].

-[^regret]:The regret is a standard frequentist metric for performance.
+[^regret]:The regret is a standard Frequentist metric for performance.
 Bayesian metrics, which take into account the agent's priors, can also be defined but are beyond the scope of this chapter.

 ~~~~